-Many species had adapted to the environment changes, So they had succeeded in the continuation of the life, Some of the organisms could not be adapted to the environmental changes, So they perished as the dinosaurs and the mammoth.
+Many species had adapted to the environmental changes, So they had succeeded in the continuation of life, Some of the organisms could not be adapted to the environmental changes, So they perished as the dinosaurs and the mammoth.

-There are many forms of the adaptation of the living organisms such as the hibernation, The aestivation, The adaptation for hiding, the birds migration, The adaptation in the aquatic and the desert plants.
+There are many forms of adaptation of the living organisms such as hibernation, aestivation, The adaptation for hiding, the birds migration, and the adaptation in the aquatic and desert plants.

-Some animals bury themselves in the mud, They stop feeding and their activities decrease to overcome the decreasing of the temperature as the frogs and the toads.
+Some animals bury themselves in the mud, They stop feeding and their activities decrease to overcome the decreasing of the temperature like the frogs and the toads.

 When the environmental conditions in the spring become favourable, these organisms return back to their normal activities.

-The fats are characterized than the other kinds of the food by production of large quantities of the water on their reusing.
-So, these animals store the food, and the water together in the form of the fats.
+The fats are characterized more than the other kinds of food by the production of large quantities of water on their reusing.
+So, these animals store the food, and the water together in the form of fats.